SymfoniNext/furrow/README.md

 Private image use have only been tested with Docker Hub.
 Fill in the `docker-username` and `docker-password` flags with a relevant Docker hub account.

+## Metrics

+If enabled the following metrics will be collected and made available on the `/debug/metrics` endpoint.
+This endpoint will also include the usual goodies that the `expvar` package exposes.

+* Jobs executed counter
+* Job execution timer

 # Further development of furrow